| Feature | Is supported |

 Extensions

-Every built-in Specification has extension with PropertySpecification<T, TProperty>
+Every built-in Specification has extension with PropertySpecification<T, TProperty>.

 Specification